How To Choose a CRO?: Small and Mid-Size Pharma Companies

 Obtaining answers to the questions like,

-- Do they maintain confidentiality and follow regular validations for data security and management.
+- Do they maintain confidentiality and follow regular validations for data security, integrity, and management.

 - How do they communicate and respond to your queries?.

-- Does the CRO allows regular audits and inspect determined milestones.?
+- Does the CRO allow regular audits and inspection determined milestones.?

 - How will they organize data and share it with you.?